 - Just put a single line through all the boxes.

 Write NONE across the ballot paper, so that your intention is clear beyond dispute.

 It will then be indefensible to classify it as 'voter's intention uncertain'.

-The numbers make it possible.
+The numbers are possible.
+Look at the Real Results.
 If just some of the Unheard Third vote NONE, then:

 >> in close results around the country, the media, the public and the parties will demand to know why so many more votes were rejected.